MCP server: A step-by-step guide to building from scratch

 For reference, here is a sample integration with Google Drive, Sheets & Docs:

-To test the integration, go to the Composer, initiate a connection, and ask it to perform actions.
+To test the integration, go to the Composer, initiate a connection with the app, and ask it to perform actions.

 Let’s look at an advanced integration to see where composio-mcp shines.

-Composio can handle advanced use cases effortlessly.
+Composio can handle complex use cases effortlessly.
 Let’s demonstrate how Composio solves the following challenge seamlessly:

 Development teams often struggle to manage product-related issues, as this requires constant back-and-forth between the IDE and team Slack channels.